jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Switched from Guava 22 to 23
 - Improvement: Added create and delete table call to CLI
 - Improvement: Added the SSTable key cache experiment
-- Improvement: Removed split strategy from configuration file and made it space partitioned depended
+- Improvement: Removed split strategy from a configuration file and made it space partitioned depended
 - Bugfix: Fixed a race condition in the tuple list store
 - Bugfix: Fixed a bug in the query type field location

 ### Version 0.3.2 (Stable) - 10.08.2017
 - New Feature: The CLI shows all discovered BBoxDB instances
 - New Feature: Introduced client based insert tuple routing
-- New Feature: Write Hardware info (cpu cores, memory, diskspace) to Zookeeper
+- New Feature: Write Hardware info (CPU cores, memory, disk space) to Zookeeper
-- New Feature: Added cpu core, storages, free diskspace and memory placement strategies
+- New Feature: Added CPU core, storages, free disk space and memory placement strategies
-- New Feature: Region size, placement strategy and space partitioner are specified per distribution group
+- New Feature: Region size, placement strategy, and space partitioner are specified per distribution group
 - New Feature: Introduced placement strategy and space partitioner configuration
 - New Feature: Added the TupleListFutureStore
 - Improvement: Added importer for TPC-H order datasets